 - 1. The allocation of \$280 million in funding to SGIP Residential Solar and Storage Equity budget category is reasonable and consistent with the requirements of AB 209. - 2.
-AB 209 requires that incentives are provided to eligible low-income residential customers in all of California, regardless of utility provider. - 3.
-Using categorical eligibility is a reasonable way to expand low-income participation in the SGIP. - 4.
-The Commission should investigate new pathways to address the barrier of high upfront costs for solar and storage installation, which reduces low-income participation in SGIP. - 5.
-Since AB 102 targets the use of AB 209 in low-income communities, using the poverty indicator from the CalEnviroScreen 4.0 data spreadsheet is a reasonable proxy for allocating AB 209 funding to PAs. - 6.
-It is reasonable to increase incentive levels to promote participation and increase benefits from solar and energy storage technologies in low-income communities. - 7.
-The DAC-SASH and SOMAH have extensive experience with technical solar system requirements.
-It is reasonable for SGIP to use protocols from these programs as the basis for establishing SGIP solar incentive requirements.
+It is reasonable for the Commission to adopt a method to allocate future budget appropriations for AB 209 from the California legislature to the PAs as those funds become available in subsequent fiscal years. - 3.
+AB 209 requires that incentives are provided to eligible low-income residential customers in all of California, regardless of utility provider. - 4.
+Using categorical eligibility is a reasonable way to expand low-income participation in the SGIP. - 5.
+The Commission should investigate new pathways to address the barrier of high upfront costs for solar and storage installation, which reduces low-income participation in SGIP.

+- 6. Since AB 102 targets the use of AB 209 in low-income communities, using the poverty indicator from the CalEnviroScreen 4.0 data spreadsheet is a reasonable proxy for allocating AB 209 funding to PAs. - 7.
+It is reasonable to increase incentive levels to promote participation and increase benefits from solar and energy storage technologies in low-income communities. - 8.
+The DAC-SASH and SOMAH programs have extensive experience with technical solar system requirements.
+It is reasonable for SGIP to use protocols from these programs as the basis for establishing SGIP solar incentive requirements. - 9.
+Pursuant to AB 102, the Commission shall allow reservations of future year self-generation program incentives, or potential future year self-generation program incentives, by customers using the self-generation incentive program's existing reservation process as to avoid delays in implementing potential future year incentives.